 Overview of Checklist before submitting ITR

 - Quoting Aadhaar made mandatory for filing income tax.
 If you don’t have Aadhaar provide the enrollment ID of Aadhaar application.

 - It is also mandatory to link PAN with Aadhaar but the deadline has been extended to September 30, 2019.

-- Match Income and TDS with Form 26AS.
-Our article What to Verify in Form 26AS? explains what information to look for in Form 26AS.
+- Match Income and TDS with AIS, Form 26AS.
+Our article Income Tax Annual Information Statement (AIS), TIS, and How to use it to File ITR What to Verify in Form 26AS? explains what information to look for in AIS and Form 26AS.

 - Report Interest from Saving Bank Accounts under Income From Other sources and claim the deduction of Rs 10,000 under section 80TTA.

 - Report Interest from Fixed Deposit and Recurring Deposit in Income from Other sources.
 Now even though TDS is not deducted Interest Income shows up in Form 26AS.